srinidhinandakumar/PEPr_Project_Code/README.md

 - If the file has an incomplete JSON (encounterd if the process was killed mid-way) remove the last json object from the list, close the list, save the file and run again.
 - You can cross check to see that the lastId.txt file must now hold the id of the last JSON object in the alltweets.json file.

+**Good News**

+You can stop the process when ever needed.
+To continue, just run the program again.
+It will resume from the last end point.

+To deactivate your venv:

+`source deactivate`

+To remove your venv:

+`conda env remove -n twitter-scraper`